How to Hide Spam Comments on Facebook Ads (2026) — 3 Methods, Ranked by Speed

 Setting Up Automated Facebook Comment Hiding with MyComments.io

-Comments matching your rules are hidden in real time.
-You'll see a log of every hidden comment in your dashboard, and you can unhide anything with one click.
+From this point, every new comment on your Facebook ads is monitored in real time.
+Comments matching your rules are hidden within seconds.
+You'll see a full log of every hidden comment in your dashboard, and can unhide anything with one click.

 What Happens to Hidden Facebook Comments?